Riku Asakura/Ultraman Geed

 - Super Mode: Rather than his normal One-Winged Angel route, his final form Ultraman Belial Atrocious is more like this, as he remains humanoid and merely changes in appearance.
 Probably because Dark Lugiel and Empera are both humanoid aliens that resemble Ultras in many ways.

 - This Was His True Form: Shortly before he's killed by Geed, Geed's act of compassion manages to temporarily restore his mental projection to his original, uncorrupted form.
+It's heavily implied Geed purged Reiblood out of Belial somehow, which would allow Belial to die for good.

 - Villainous Breakdown: Starts when Geed manages to destroy the Giga Battlenizer and knock him out of his Atrocious form, but really hitting home when Geed manages to enter his mind and tries to reach out to him.
 Belial is first left speechless and unable to react, then flies into a rage over how Geed shouldn't 'talk like he understands'.